 4. Make Latte by Frothing Milk in a French Press

-Another super easy way to froth your milk for latte is using the French Press if you have it.
-Instead of whisking you will push down the plunger rapidly to create the froth.
+Another super easy way to froth your milk for a latte is using the French Press if you have it.
+Instead of whisking, you will push down the plunger rapidly to create the froth.

 When the milk is foamy and bubbly you’ll know it is done and you can add to the espresso in your cup.
 Remember the froth comes at the end!

 5. Make Latte by Frothing Milk in a Glass Jar